Softeng310/Lost_Found_App/frontend/SECURE_INPUT_TYPES_FIX_SUMMARY.md

 ```

 ### 4. Updated Helper Functions
-Updated all helper functions to use the new constants instead of hard-coded strings:
+Updated all helper functions to use the secure constants instead of hard-coded strings:

 ```javascript
 // BEFORE